How to think about and evaluate life insurance (I)

-With these distinctions, I put forth that, for most people’s goals, term-insurance is the appropriate solution.
+With these distinctions, I would suggest that, for most people’s goals, term-insurance is the appropriate solution.
 Generally, people purchase insurance to cover things that they cannot afford to lose.
 In this case, life insurance is used to support people who depend on your income, when you are no longer around.
 Therefore, you need insurance during your working years.
 When you no longer need to generate income, there’s no need for term life insurance.

 There are 2 main methods of evaluating how much life insurance you need.

-- Itemized funding: Another way to looking at insurance is that you are providing funding for the things you really care about.
-For many people, this includes paying off mortgage for their spouse and taking care of kids’ education.
+- Itemized funding: Another way of looking at insurance is that you are providing funding for the things you really care about.
+For many people, this includes paying off mortgage for their home and taking care of kids’ education.
 It is also common for married people to insure a little extra to help their spouse through the transition of a loved one dying and any potential medical bills.

 Normally, the “Itemized funding” method results in lower insurance need.
 This makes sense because there is no need to fund what the deceased needs, i.e. retirement, medical, food, etc.

 Purchasing life insurance can be especially important for business owners crucial to the running of their business.
 When the business owner passes away, the family may need to bring in help quickly, prepare the business to be sold, or temporarily close the business.
 All these situations may require a large sum of cash that the household does not have on hand.